Pacific Crest Trail Thru-Hiking Guide & Blog 2025

 Resupply on the PCT

-This trail is not about how fit you are (though it helps a lot), its about your endurance and mental strength.
+This trail is not about how fit you are (though it helps a lot), it’s about your endurance and mental strength.
 Remember that.
-Fitness is good, fitness is great, but just because you go to the gym for 30 minutes per day prior to the hike doesn’t mean you can hike for months with all your gear, a weeks worth of food and 6 litres of water on your back!
+Fitness is good, fitness is great, but just because you go to the gym for 30 minutes per day before the hike doesn’t mean you can hike for months with all your gear, a week’s worth of food, and 6 liters of water on your back!

 Best PCT Guidebooks and Apps